hankjordan/format-automation/README.md

 **TODO**
 - [x] Working code for spaces-to-tabs
 - [x] Implementation of argparse with spaces-to-tabs
+- [x] Working code for crlf-to-lf
+- [ ] Create class for similar tools
+- [ ] Working code for eol-space-remover
 - [ ] Working code for eof-newline-remover
-- [ ] Working code for newline-converter
-- [ ] Working code for eol-space-remover
-- [ ] Combine repository tools

 ## spaces-to-tabs ##
 **WARNING: This program recurisvely edits files.
 Be careful with what you point it at.**

 > usage: spaces.py directory extension

-A simple python program that converts spaces to tabs, recursively.
+A simple python program that converts spaces to tabs and vice-versa, recursively.

+## crlf-to-lf ##
+**WARNING: This program recurisvely edits files.
+Be careful with what you point it at.**

+> usage: spaces.py directory extension

+A simple python program that converts CRLF to LF line endings and vice-versa, recursively.